ecwu/ecwu.github.io.source/content/post/finding-the-name-for-color/index.md

     print(closest_n_color(match_list, source))
 ```

 Use `#FFFFFF` (white) color for a try, the program return the top three matches: `[['白色 (White)', 0.0], ['雪色 (Snow White)', 7.0710678118654755], ['幽灵白 (Ghost White)', 9.899494936611665]]`.
 We can see that except for the exact match, the other two matches pretty much refer to the same color: White.
-Our little program has been working perfectly!
+So, it seem that our little program has been working perfectly!

 ### Problem

-I tried another color, `#6A4764`.
+But when I tried another color, like `#6A4764`.
 Seeing it with my eye, the color belongs to dark magenta and dark purple.
 But the program's result is not as close.
 It returns *iron-gray*, *dust gray*, and *dark rock blue*.
 When we look closer at the color distance.
-The dark magenta (`#8B008B`) has a $d = 87.46$ but the others is way less ($25.15, 34.38, 52.69$).
+The dark magenta (`#8B008B`) has a $d = 87.46$ but the others is way less ($\[25.15, 34.38, 52.69\]$).

 ![Program Generated Top three matches](rgb-color-match-problem.png)
 > Please hover the picture to see the original color in dark mode.

-Why?
+Why this happens?

 ## Understand Color (2)

-I visualize the named colors in 3d space.
-Clearly, those colors aren't uniformly distributed.
-Some are clustered together, and some space is rather sparse with almost no named color.
-This means some of the colors may not easy to describe.
+I try to visualize the named colors in 3d space.
+Those colors aren't uniformly distributed.
+Some are clustered together, and some are relatively sparse with almost no named color.
+This means some of the colors may not be easy to describe.

 ![Named Colors in 3D space](color-name-cn-visual.png)
 > Please hover the picture to see the original color in dark mode.

-The other problem is, such RGB color model is hard to understand by human, especially when people have to manipulate the color.
-How to make it to some color or "more that color" (hue, satuation; not just red, greed, or blue).
-How to make it brighter or darker.
+The other problem is that such a color model is hard to understand.
+When manipulating a color, how to make it to some color or “more that color" (hue, saturation; not just red, green, or blue); How to make it brighter or darker.

-Instead using RGB color model, HSV color model is prefered.
-It is converted from the RGB color space.
+The HSV color model is preferred instead of the RGB color model, in which the HSV color space is converted from the RGB color space.

 {{< video video-url="https://upload.wikimedia.org/wikipedia/commons/5/59/RGB_2_HSV_conversion_with_grid.ogg" is-loop="True">}}

 > Visualisation for conversion between color models RGB and HSV. video from [Wikimedia Commons](https://commons.wikimedia.org/w/index.php?title=File%3ARGB_2_HSV_conversion_with_grid.ogg), by VerbaGleb.

 As shown in the video, the original color cube of the RGB color model is converted into a cylinder object.
-At the cylinder's cap, we can easily see distinguishable named colors.
+At the cylinder’s cap, we can easily see distinguishable colors.
 And color at the top is the brightest, and it gets darker at the bottom.
-Slice out a layer of color horizontally, the color inside is more faded and the outer color is more vivid.
+Slice out a layer of cylinder horizontally, the color inside is more faded, and the exterior color is more vivid.

 My verbal description of the HSV color cylinder is actually its three variables: **H**ue, **S**aturation and **V**alue (Or Brightness).
 Here are their definitions:

-- Hue: The "attribute of a visual sensation according to which an area appears to be similar to one of the perceived colors: red, yellow, green, and blue, or to a combination of two of them".
+- Hue: The “attribute of a visual sensation according to which an area appears to be similar to one of the perceived colors: red, yellow, green, and blue, or to a combination of two of them”.
-- Saturation: The "colorfulness of a stimulus relative to its own brightness".
+- Saturation: The “colorfulness of a stimulus relative to its own brightness.”
-- Value: The "attribute of a visual sensation according to which an area appears to emit more or less light".
+- Value: The “attribute of a visual sensation according to which an area appears to emit more or less light.”

-With the HSV color model, the color could be easily distingish with the Hue value, which you can try with the following interactive tool.
+The hue in the HSV color model could help distinguish color, which you can try with the following interactive tool.

 {{< include-html "hsv-slider.html" >}}

-### RGB to HSV converstion
+### RGB to HSV Converstion

-First, scale the range for $R, G, B$ to 0 and 1 by divide 255 to each color channel and get $R', G', B'$.
+First, scale the range for $R, G, B$ to 0 and 1 by dividing 255 to each color channel and getting $R', G', and B'$.

 $$M=\max(R',G',B')$$